Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Main Results

+In this section, we present our main results.
+Note that the problem in (\ref{eq:main_problem}) can be cast as an infinite-horizon MDP with state $S = (\alpha^s, \alpha^b)$, which follows from the fact that the AoI pair constitutes a sufficient state variable for the status-updating system: the system evolution and the stage cost depend only on the current state and the current action, and not on the past history.
+Let $\mathcal{S}$ denote the state space and $\mathcal{U}$ denote the action space.
 As stated, at each time $k$, the action $u_k\in\{0,1\}$ determines whether a sensing or communication operation is attempted.
-Moreover, the link success indicator $\eta_k \in\{0,1\}$ specifies whether an operation is successful or not.
-Depending $u_k$ and $\eta_k$, the AoI pair $(\alpha^s,\alpha^b)$ evolve as
+Moreover, the link success indicator $\omega_k \in\{0,1\}$ specifies whether an operation is successful or failed.
+Depending on $u_k$ and $\omega_k$, the AoI pair evolves as